mark-mcdermott/drivetracks-wip-nuxt3/README.md

 - `npm run e2e-tests` -> test should pass now

 ### Frontend Prod Setup & Deploy
-- If we check our app's frontend url right now it won't load and nuxt will say `404 [GET] "http://localhost:3000/api/v1/up": 404 Page not found: /api/v1/up`.
+- If we check our app's frontend url in prod (on fly.io) right now it won't load and nuxt will say `404 [GET] "http://localhost:3000/api/v1/up": 404 Page not found: /api/v1/up`.
 The frontend is still making backend calls to `localhost` and we need to change that to our API on fly.io.
 - `cd ~/app/frontend`
 - `touch .env`
 - make `~/app/frontend/.env` look like this: